Ian Happ Player Props: Cubs vs. Pirates

 Ian Happ At The Plate

-- Happ leads Chicago with an OBP of .390 this season while batting .262 with 47 walks and 23 runs scored.

-- Among qualifying hitters in baseball, he ranks 70th in batting average, 11th in on-base percentage, and 116th in slugging.
+- He ranks 72nd in batting average, 12th in on base percentage, and 121st in slugging among the qualified hitters in MLB action.

-- Looking at the 65 games he has played this year, he's hit a home run in five of them (7.7%), and in 1.8% of his trips to the plate.

-- Happ has had an RBI in 16 games this year (24.6%), including six multi-RBI outings (9.2%).
-He has also driven in three or more of his team's runs in four contests.
+- Happ has picked up an RBI in 25.8% of his games this season, with two or more RBI in 10.6% of his games.
+He has also driven in three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.